oprince/JBFullStack29/Ex/2021-12-20/README.md

 - Add “radial gradient” button that will paint the canvas with radial gradient at the middle of canvas – from inner red to middle green to outer blue.
 - Add input field were the radial gradiant inner and outer radius is entered by user

+# Ex 5: draw with mouse

+Add `click` event handler to the canvas.
+- When user clicks on the Canvas, draw a small rectangle `(width: 10, height: 10)`.
+- The rectangle coordinates `(x,y)` should be set according to the mouse position, as follows:

+`x = event.clientX - canvas.offsetLeft`
+`y = event.clientY - canvas.offsetTop`

 # Exercise 7 (Advanced):